 The Department of Pediatrics is located with Doernbecher Children's Hospital at Oregon Health & Science University.

-Appointee must be board eligible or board certified in Pediatrics, and must be eligible for, or currently have an unrestricted Oregon Medical License.
+Appointee must be board eligible or board certified in Neonatal-Perinatal Medicine and Pediatrics.

 Oregon Health & Science University values a diverse and culturally competent workforce.
 We are proud of our commitment to being an equal opportunity, affirmative action organization that does not discriminate against applicants on the basis of any protected class status, including disability status and protected veteran status.
 Individuals with diverse backgrounds and those who promote diversity and a culture of inclusion are encouraged to apply.
 To request reasonable accommodation contact the Affirmative Action and Equal Opportunity Department at 503-494-5148 or firstname.lastname@example.org.